Al fresco dining in Norfolk: 12 pretty restaurants

 One of our favourite spots in the fine city of Norwich is The Assembly House.
 Opulent, decadent, sophisticated yet friendly and inviting, this Georgian house with restaurant and rooms plays host to art exhibitions, music events and private parties.

-The garden: the lawned courtyard at the front of the house, complete with a beautiful fountain, is the spot where food is served all day from breakfast or afternoon tea to Sunday lunch or a three course dinner.
+The garden: the lawned courtyard at the front of the house, complete with beautiful fountain, is the spot where food is served all day from breakfast or afternoon tea to Sunday lunch or a three course dinner.

 Coming from a want to share Norfolk’s fresh seafood with hungry diners, Rocky Bottoms in West Runton was formed.
 Try a Weybourne half grilled lobster with garlic butter, chunky chips and salad or a crab, garlic and chilli linguine with parmesan and garlic bread.